Commonwealth Rent Assistance (CRA) in Australia

 What is this right?

-Commonwealth Rent Assistance (CRA) is a non-taxable payment from the Australian Government that helps people who rent in the private market.
-It is paid on top of your main income-support payment — such as JobSeeker Payment, Age Pension, Disability Support Pension, Family Tax Benefit Part A, or Parenting Payment.
+CRA is a non-taxable supplement from the Commonwealth, paid on top of your main income-support payment — JobSeeker, Age Pension, Disability Support Pension, Family Tax Benefit Part A, or Parenting Payment.
+It's not a separate application; it sits on top of an existing entitlement.

-To qualify you must pay more than a minimum rent threshold (set each March and September).
-For a single person with no children, the minimum threshold is roughly $135 per fortnight.
-Once your rent exceeds the threshold, CRA covers 75 cents of each extra dollar of rent, up to a maximum rate — currently about $188 per fortnight for a single person.
+To qualify, your rent has to exceed a minimum threshold (reset each March and September).
+For a single person with no kids, the threshold is roughly $135 per fortnight.
+Once you cross it, CRA covers 75 cents of every extra dollar of rent up to a maximum — currently around $188 per fortnight for a single person.

-CRA is not available if you live in public housing, community housing where rent is income-based, or a property owned by a close relative.
-You must have a formal rental arrangement — a lease, licence agreement, or board-and-lodging arrangement that includes a rent component.
+You can't claim CRA if you live in public housing, community housing with income-based rent, or a property owned by a close relative.
+The arrangement has to be a formal rental — a lease, licence, or board-and-lodging arrangement with a clear rent component.

-Payment is automatic once Services Australia confirms your rent details.
-You report your rent through your Centrelink online account or by calling the Centrelink general line.
+Payment is automatic once Services Australia has your rent details.
+You report through your Centrelink online account or by calling the general line.

 When does it apply?